 Property market in Zurich

-The rents in Zurich are the highest in Switzerland!
-But Zurich is not equal to Zurich.
-In best locations rents are easily twice as high as in less popular locations.
+The rents in Zurich are among the highest in Switzerland!
+But there’s Zurich and Zurich.
+In city center, the rents are easily twice as high as in the outskirts.
 The closer to the city center and to the lake, the more expensive it gets and the harder it is to find an apartment.
-Whereas a 3 bedroom apartment at Zürichberg or Seefeld costs over 4500 Swiss francs a month, the same apartment size can be found for less than 2500 Swiss francs at traffic exposed sites like Altstetten or on the outskirts.
+While a 2-bedroom apartment in Altstadt or Seefeld costs on average 4500 CHF a month, the same apartment size can be found for less than 2500 Swiss francs in the suburbs, for example in Seebach or Altstetten.
 In general, Zurich’s housing market is very limited and affordable apartments are rare.
-In 2016 just about 180’000 apartments for rent were on the market with a vacancy rate of only 0.2 percent.
-This means the market is tight and demand is higher than supply which affects the price.
-Even though more and more new properties are built, the search for accommodation stays difficult due to exorbitant prices and high competition.
+In 2019 just about 180’000 apartments for rent were on the market with a vacancy rate of only 0.2 percent.
+This means the market is tight and demand is higher than supply, thus inflating the prices.
 The inflow from abroad and the increasing number of expats don’t make it any easier.

 First step to your dream home – Search for an apartment